Azure/deployment-stacks/README.md

 You can get more information from the [deployment operations](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal#get-deployment-operations-and-error-message) as needed.

-If the failure occurred as part of the deploymentStack operations, more details about the failure can be found on the snapshot:
+If the failure occurred as part of the deployment stack operations, more details about the failure can be found on the snapshot:

 ```PowerShell
 Get-AzSubscriptionDeploymentStackSnapshot -ResourceId $stack.SnapshotId